 Fabric choice is especially important when choosing socks for different activities.
 For example, the socks that you wear for winter activities (cross country skiing, snowshoeing, walking) will likely be different than the athletic sock that you wear to the gym.
 Although both socks ideally will have moisture wicking properties, the athletic socks that you wear to the gym will likely be thinner for comfort, ease of wearing them with your athletic footwear, and ensuring that your feet are better thermo-regulated.

 Socks for Medical Conditions

 Compression socks can be very beneficial if used correctly.
 There are different levels of compression on the market, ranging from a low level of compression (found at most pharmacies and sporting good stores) to a high level of compression, which must be prescribed by a medical practitioner.
-Compression socks have have a variety of uses, including:
+Compression socks have a variety of uses, including:

 If you have diabetes, maintaining your foot health is important.
-In addition to checking your feet each day, checking your socks should be a key part of your day.
+In addition to checking your feet each day, checking your socks should be a key part of your daily routine.
 When purchasing new socks, look for ones that are seamless, including at the toes, heels, and at the top of the sock.
-Socks that do not have cuffs at the top, ensure that circulation continues through the lower leg and foot, without swelling occurring at the top of the sock.
+Socks that do not have cuffs at the tops ensure that circulation continues through the lower leg and foot, without swelling occurring at the top of the sock.
 When putting on a pair of socks, turn the socks inside out to ensure that there are no seams, or areas that may cause irritation.
 If you are unsure what sock is right for you, your SoleScience Pedorthist can help you choose socks that can help keep your feet comfortable and healthy.